PART THREE Back to Basics – How to File New & Reopened VA Disability Claims

 A new claim differs from a reopened claim in that a decision on the claim is totally independent of any evidence submitted in connection with an earlier claim.
 For example – A veteran was granted service connection for a knee condition in 1965.
 In 1970, the veteran began experiencing symptoms of post-traumatic stress disorder.
 A buddy eventually persuaded the veteran to file a claim for service connection for his nervous disorder.
 Because his claim was filed after the decision on his original claim became final and because he had never before filed a claim for service connection for post-traumatic stress disorder, his claim is considered new.

-- New evidence is evidence that the VA has never before considered in connection with specific benefit claimed.
+- New evidence is evidence that the VA has never before considered in connection with specific benefits claimed.

 - Material evidence is evidence that is relevant to and has a direct bearing on the issue at hand.

 So, additional evidence of the veteran’s medical condition can be enough for the VA to reopen the claim.
 For example, a veteran was treated several times during service for pain in his elbow.
 He filed a claim for service connection in 1989, but his claim was denied because no orthopedic abnormalities were found on VA examination.
-Two years later, the veteran’s private physician x-rayed the elbow and noted arthritic changes in the joint.
-The veteran submitted the new evidence to VA.
-Because it suggested residual of his in-service elbow problems did exist, VA reopened his claim.
+Two years later, the veteran’s private health care provider x-rayed the elbow and noted arthritic changes in the joint.
+The veteran submitted the medical records as new evidence to VA.
+Because it suggested residual of his in-service elbow problems did exist, VA reopened his claim for the current disability.

-As we learned in my last post an original claim must be filed using VA Form 21-526(EZ).
-No specific application or form is required to file a new or reopened claim.
+As we learned in my last post, an original claim must be filed using VA Form 21-526(EZ).
+The VA doesn’t require a specific application process or form to file a new or reopened claim.
 Oftentimes, veterans use VA Form 21-4138, Statement in Support of Claim, but this is not required; they may also simply submit a signed request on a blank piece of paper.
 The most important thing, however, is knowing what to include in that piece of paper.
 Veterans can find these forms on VA.gov.